bytecodealliance/governance/projects/hosted/open-posix-test-suite.md

 >
 > Continuous fuzzing is a valuable practice for projects, due to its significant benefits in improving security and reliability.
 Within the Bytecode Alliance, we host projects that provide a sandbox.
 The fidelity of these sandboxes must be battle-tested via a number of methodologies including automated fuzzing.

-This is a test suite, so could aid in fuzzing efforts.
+These are test suites, so could aid in fuzzing efforts.

 ### End-User Documentation